lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 These matrices are learned during training and updated via backpropagation

 ### Encoding Blocks
-The main layer we focus on in our Encoding blocks is Self Attention, but alongside this there are other linear layers that help to stabilize our context creation
+The main layer you focus on in our Encoding blocks is Self Attention, but alongside this there are other linear layers that help to stabilize our context creation

 #### Self Attention
 Self Attention allows words in a single sentence / document to attend to each other to update word embeddings in itself.
-It's most commonly used when we want a sentence's word embeddings to be updated by other words in the same sentence, but there's nothing stopping us from using it over an entire document.
+It's most commonly used when you want a sentence's word embeddings to be updated by other words in the same sentence, but there's nothing stopping us from using it over an entire document.

 Self attention also achieves context / word interaction comparisons in $O(1)$ instead of $O(n)$ like recurrence / RNN's would - this is a significant achievement which allows for:
 - Parallel processing of corpora